tonethar/IGME-430-Fall-2020/weekly/week-4.md

       - the user will be able to choose the *request method* of either `GET` or `HEAD` (as opposed to the user changing the value of the `Accept` header like we did in the last HW)
  - Walkthrough:
    - **jsonResponses.js**:
+     - `const users = {};`
+       - is going to store data that the user sends to the server - this data will persist for 15 minutes or so until the Heroku server reboots.
+Project 1 will also follow this model of short-lived data.
+For Project 2 we'll learn to use MongoDB to persist the data so that the server can access it even through reboots
      - complete `respondJSON`
+     - what are the differences between `respondJSONMeta`, `getUsersMeta`, `notFoundMeta` AND `respondJSON`, `getUsers`, `notFound` ?

 <hr>